iamDotNET/iamDotNET/README.md

-- 👋 Hi, I’m @iamDotNET, I'm a Software Developer and Independant Game Developer based in the United Kingdom.
-- 👀 I'm interested in: All aspects of Software Development as well as Dev-Ops.
+## 👋 Hi there, I'm Connor
+- 🚀 I'm a full time Python Developer.
+- 🌱 In my spare time I develop games using Unreal Engine 5.
+- 🔭 Currently working on: Cloak & Coin, a co-op heisting game.
-- ⚡ Programming Languages I use: Python, C++, C# and HTML.
+- ⚡ Languages: Python, C++, C# and HTML.
 <!---
 iamDotNET/iamDotNET is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.